DominusX/Alien-Danger-TD/README.md

 **4: Player Roles and action**

-•	It is the player’s role to place turrets in such a way that enemy units are destroyed before they can cross to the end of the map
+•	It's the players role to place turrets in such a way that enemy units are destroyed before they can reach to the end of the map area
 •	Clicking on a yellow circle will place a turret if funds allow
 •	Clicking on a turret gives the player the option to upgrade.
 •	Upgrading the turret will change the appearance and damage of the turret

 **5: Strategies and Motivation**

 •	The player is given a limited amount of resources
 •	For each turret placed the player loses resources
 •	For each enemy unit destroyed the player gains resources

 **6: Development and Technical Summary**